Maternity Photoshoot Ideas, Tips, and Style Inspiration

 If your partner or children join the session, it helps if everyone’s outfits work well together.
 You don’t need to match exactly, aim for colours that complement each other.

-Simple, solid colours often work best.
+In a maternity family photoshoot, simple, solid colours often work best.
 Try to avoid clashing patterns or very bright colours that might stand out too much.
 Think of it like dressing for a family photo, but with a bit more focus on your pregnancy.

 I’m always happy to help with outfit planning or offer examples from past sessions if you’re not sure where to start.

 Every pregnancy is different, and so is every photoshoot.
 Some people come in with a clear vision, while others aren’t quite sure where to start.
-Choosing a style can help guide the overall feel of your session and how the final images will look.
+Choosing a theme can help guide the overall feel of your session and how the final images will look.
 Here are two themes many families are drawn to.

-• Nature goddess / ethereal
+• Nature Goddess / Ethereal

 This style works beautifully with flowing dresses, bare feet, and natural elements like flowers or greenery can help create a calm and gentle look.
 It’s simple but striking, and it keeps the focus on your connection with nature and new life.

 If this style feels right for you, I’ll help you choose a location and time of day that brings out those soft tones and wide, open spaces.
 It’s peaceful, natural, and timeless.
+Outdoor maternity photoshoot ideas often include this theme for a magical, ethereal effect.

-• Intimate and black and white
+• Intimate Black and White

 Black-and-white photography can capture emotion in a way that colour sometimes doesn’t.
 It works well for indoor settings or studio shoots where there’s less distraction.
 The style focuses on small details, the way your hands hold your bump, a thoughtful expression, or a close-up of your baby’s first toy.